samiamlabs/dyno-system-config/docs/docker.rst

   sudo usermod -aG docker ${USER}

-Log out and back in again for the groups to update.
+Restart the computer for the groups to update.

 Install docker-compose by running: